KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 Cockpit
 =======

-KnowageBD and KnowageSI allow end users to *self-build interactive cockpits* through an intuitive and interactive interface, with a few clicks and simple drag and drop.
+Knowage allow end users to *self-build interactive cockpits* through an intuitive and interactive interface, with a few clicks and simple drag and drop.
 This allows you to compose your analytical documents with multiple widgets and define associations among them, so that clicking on one widget data are automatically updated in other widgets.

 .. figure:: media/image135.png

     Cockpit document example.

-In particular, Knowage supports in-memory technologies, in order to enable faster data insights and get the highest analytical efficiency.
-Moreover, it enables *data mash-up* to integrate enterprise data and externally sourced data.
+It enables *data mash-up* to integrate enterprise data and externally sourced data.

 Cockpit documents can be created and executed both by technical users and end users and are part of Knowage ad-hoc reporting system.
-A key aspect is that different widget can rely on different datasets and hence on different data sources. *The only requirement needed to define associations between two or more datasets is the presence in each of them of one or more columns containing the same data*.
+A key aspect is that different widget can rely on different datasets and hence on different data sources.
+The only requirement needed to define associations between two or more datasets is the presence in each of them of one or more columns containing the same data.

 .. warning::
     **Section structure exception**

     Since there are no differences between the cockpit interface reached by a final user and the one reached by a technical user, the cockpit designer is described in one unique My first Cockpit for both those kind of users.
 By the way, when necessary we will   highlight how the same functionality can be exploited accordingly to the user’s role.

 My first Cockpit
 --------------------